 It’s been found that high polling rates of 1000Hz or more tend to put a heavier load on the CPU. in reality, this load is minuscule compared to what modern processors are built to handle, and should not affect most systems.
 But those who are still rocking older CPUs might face issues when using mice with super high polling rates.
 In their case, sticking to a simple middle ground would be much better.

-How Do I Change the Mouse Polling Rate?
+How to Change the Mouse Polling Rate

 There are many different methods to change the polling rate of your gaming mouse—and it all depends on the brand.
 Some mice allow you to change the polling rate from physical buttons that are present on the mouse itself.
 Others require proprietary software to do so.
+We have listed below the steps needed to change the polling rate of the most common brands of gaming mice.

 1. Logitech Mice

 If you have a Logitech mouse, you will need to install the Logitech G Hub application or the Logitech Gaming Software.
 You can find the polling rate options under the “Sensitivity (DPI)” section in G Hub, and under the gear-shaped icon in Logitech Gaming Software.
+The polling rate is called the “report rate” in both applications.

 2. Razer Mice